leviv/leviv.github.io/_posts/projects/2020-03-20-ButtonHero.md

 ### Ethical Considerations

 Due to the length of this project, we were unable to receive user feedback on our finished project.
 However, if this were to be tested, some ethical considerations to consider include ensuring that our target users, who are the children with profound disabilities in Rullen, are treated with respect and dignity.
-We would also need to ensure that they are subjected to harm or discomfort in any way.
+We would also need to ensure that they are not subjected to harm or discomfort in any way.
 We would do this by seeking approval from the school authority, as well as the course coordinator, before letting the children try the product.

 ## Method